This blog may contain affiliate links. Read our disclosure policy for more info.

 A great add-on to your trip here is buying a ticket to go on the Skywalk.
 If you buy ahead of time, you’ll be guaranteed a spot, so you won’t have a long wait or risk the day you want to go being sold out.
 The Skywalk is a short (5-minute) free shuttle ride away from the Discovery Center.
 You’ll have amazing views of the Sunwapta Valley, and the long glass-bottomed walkway that’s over 1,000 feet above is a thrill!

 To do a hike in this area, I recommend checking out the Wilcox Pass or Parker Ridge Trails.
-Wilcox Pass is a moderately challenging 4 km (2.5 miles) hike that starts at the Wilcox Creek campground.
+Wilcox Pass is a moderately challenging 4-kilometer (2.5-mile) hike that starts at the Wilcox Creek campground.
 You’ll get excellent views of the Columbia Icefield, and in the summer, wildflowers are beautiful along this trail.
-The Parker Ridge Trail is a short 2.7 km (1.6 miles) trail just south of the Discovery Centre.
-It’s a bit steep to start but is still rated as an easy hike.
-You’ll be rewarded with stunning views of the Saskatchewan Glacier along with multiple waterfalls.

 Less than a minute’s drive (super close!!) from the Skywalk is Tangle Creek Falls.
 This waterfall is beautiful and easy to find right off the highway.
 You can see it right from the parking lot, so no big hike is required.
 You can walk up to the falls and climb up a bit to get a great photo.